Kentik NMS Agent

 The above commands include the following arguments:

-• -v: The specific SNMP version (e.g. 1, 2c, or 3).
+- -v: The specific SNMP version (e.g. 1, 2c, or 3).

-• -c (versions 1 and 2c only): The SNMP community configured on the device.
+- -c (versions 1 and 2c only): The SNMP community configured on the device.

-• X.X.X.X: The IP address of the device you are polling (replace with the actual IP).
+- X.X.X.X: The IP address of the device you are polling (replace with the actual IP).

-• -A (v3 only): The authentication protocol passphrase.
+- -A (v3 only): The authentication protocol passphrase.

-• -X (v3 only): The privacy protocol passphrase.
+- -X (v3 only): The privacy protocol passphrase.

-• .1: Following the IP address with ".1" tells snmpwalk to poll all available MIBs on the device (walk the full tree).
+- .1: Following the IP address with ".1" tells snmpwalk to poll all available MIBs on the device (walk the full tree).

-• device-model.walk: The name of the file to which the output from snmpwalk will be saved.
+Note: If the device in question carries a full internet routing table, each prefix will show up in multiple MIB trees, in which case you may instead need to walk selected trees and then combine the output.
+For more information, contact Customer Support. - device-model.walk: The name of the file to which the output from snmpwalk will be saved.
 Specify "device" as the vendor and "model" as the model of the device on which snmpwalk was run.
 For example, if the device is a Cisco ASR9001 then name the file “cisco-asr-9001.walk.”

 NMS Custom Metrics

 Kentik NMS enables you to include arbitrary custom metrics in the data that will appear in the portal's Metrics Explorer module.
-The metrics are submitted via HTTP using a request whose body is made up of data in the InfluxDB Line Protocol, which is the format used by the Kentik NMS agent.
+The metrics are submitted via HTTP using a request whose body is made up of data in the InfluxDB Line Protocol, which is the format used by Kentik's Universal agent.
 While client libraries are available for a wide variety of languages (see https://docs.influxdata.com/influxdb/cloud/api-guide/client-libraries/), it’s also easy to output this format with basic string handling (but be careful about string quoting if you need to handle arbitrary data in string tags).

 The URL to which custom metrics may be directed varies depending on the Kentik cluster associated with your account:

-• Kentik US cluster: https://grpc.api.kentik.com/kmetrics/v202207/metrics
+- Kentik US cluster: https://grpc.api.kentik.com/kmetrics/v202207/metrics

-• Kentik EU cluster: https://grpc.api.kentik.eu/kmetrics/v202207/metrics
+- Kentik EU cluster: https://grpc.api.kentik.eu/kmetrics/v202207/metrics

-Authentication uses two custom headers:
+Authentication uses the two custom headers described in NMS Authentication.

 Notes: